binarypatrick/binarypatrick.github.io/src/data/blog/2021/asp-net-core-server-setup.md

 slug: net-core-host-setup
 title: "ASP.Net Core Host Initial Setup"
 pubDatetime: 2021-04-08T12:00:00
-tags:
+tags: [".net", "server configuration" ]
-  - .NET
-  - Server Configuration
 description: "I wanted to document some important steps I take setting up a new server for hosting ASP.Net Core apps.
 These steps change over time as versions and features change, but this post will serve as a good, general guide for things to consider and remember; both for myself and anyone else who stumbles across it!"
 ---